MechanicalRabbit/DataKnots.jl/README.md

 an extensible, practical and coherent algebra of query combinators.*

-At this time, while we welcome feedback and contributors, DataKnots is not yet usable for general audiences.
+At this time, while we welcome feedback and contributions, DataKnots is not yet usable for general audiences.

 [![Linux/OSX Build Status][travis-img]][travis-url]